USDAForestService/gdalraster/README.md

 resemble those of the native C, C++ and Python APIs provided by the GDAL project.

-Bindings to GDAL are implemented in class [`GDALRaster`](https://usdaforestservice.github.io/gdalraster/reference/GDALRaster-class.html) along with several related [stand-alone functions](https://usdaforestservice.github.io/gdalraster/reference/index.html#stand-alone-functions),
+Bindings to GDAL are implemented in the exposed C++ class [`GDALRaster`](https://usdaforestservice.github.io/gdalraster/reference/GDALRaster-class.html) along with several related [stand-alone functions](https://usdaforestservice.github.io/gdalraster/reference/index.html#stand-alone-functions),